Check Availability

 Distance to walls: Steps from the Eastgate Clock

-A five-star landmark in its own right, The Chester Grosvenor sits directly beneath the famous Eastgate Clock — the most photographed point on the city walls.
+A five-star landmark hotel in its own right, The Chester Grosvenor sits directly beneath the famous Eastgate Clock — the most photographed point on Chester's city walls.
 The hotel has occupied this spot since 1865, blending black-and-white Tudor facades with impeccable modern luxury.
 Its Michelin-starred restaurant, Simon Radley at The Chester Grosvenor, makes it as much a dining destination as a place to rest your head.
+The finest hotel near Chester city walls, without question.

 View Details